TEAMMATES/teammates/devdocs/troubleshooting-guide.md

 11. **ERROR**:java.lang.UnsupportedClassVersionError when running on staging server.

   **SOLUTION**: This can happen if you have Java 8 installed on your computer.
 Change Eclipse configuration to use Java 7 instead.
 Here is a useful [reference]( http://java.wildstartech.com/Java-Platform-Standard-Edition/mac-os-x-java-development/how-to-configure-eclipse-to-run-with-java-7-when-java-8-is-installed).
-12. **ERROR**: InstructorCourseDetailsPageUiTest fails in production server due to Gmail’s access restriction (e.g javax.mail.AuthenticationFailedException)
+12. **ERROR**: InstructorCourseDetailsPageUiTest fails in production server due to Gmail's access restriction (e.g javax.mail.AuthenticationFailedException)
-  **SOLUTION**: “Allow access for less secure apps” for the accounts used in that particular test.
+  **SOLUTION**: "Allow access for less secure apps" for the accounts used in that particular test.
 As doing so will leave the accounts more vulnerable to security issues, it is strongly recommended that the access is revoked after the test passes.
 Check for [reference]( https://support.google.com/accounts/answer/6010255?hl=en).

-    # Errors specific to Linux
+    #### Errors specific to Linux

-    **ERROR**: java.io.IOException: Directory ‘/tmpfiles’ could not be created.
+    **ERROR**: java.io.IOException: Directory '/tmpfiles' could not be created.

     **SOLUTION**: Specify an additional parameter, -Djava.io.tmpdir, in the VM arguments for the tests' run configurations.
 Add "-Djava.io.tmpdir=/path/to/teammates/tmp".
 The 'tmp' folder in the specified directory needs to be created before running the tests.